mstksg/inCode/copy/entries/inside.md

 We had a function that only worked on `String`, but we made it work the "future/promised" `String` of `IO String`

-Let's look at `wc`, which takes a filename and returns a program that, when executed, promises an `Int` --- the number of lines in that file.
+Let's look at a function returning an IO action `wc`, which takes a filename and returns a program that, when executed, promises an `Int` --- the number of lines in that file.

 ~~~haskell
 wc :: String -> IO Int